Whether concept car made of 80% recycled plastic or a micro-home, the Milan design studio Mandalaki is on the pulse of the times

 7. What does luxury mean to you and how does sustainability go hand in hand?

 For me, luxury means: time, space, contact with nature, the opportunity to travel and live in a comfortable environment.
 It has nothing to do with things, but with experience.
-In a sense, the meaning of luxury is towards sustainable living.
+In a sense, the importance of luxury moves towards sustainable living.

 8. What do you see when you imagine our world in 2050?
 And how will the design industry change over time?

 In the future, most of the design will be related to digitization.
-As there were many physical objects in the 60 years, more and more digital scenarios will be defined in the future and the design will have a huge impact.
-Traditional design will not die out, but there will be a tremendous evolution emerging from new design sectors related to the digital world and services.
+Just as there were so many physical objects to design in the 60s, more and more digital scenarios will have to be defined in the future and the design will have an enormous impact.
+Traditional design is not going to die out, but there will be a tremendous evolution out of which new design sectors related to the digital world and services will emerge.